BagToad/Zendesk-Link-Collector/README.md

 OR

 - Visit `chrome://extensions/`
-- Click on the extension's Details.
+- Click on the extension's **Details**.
-- Click on Extension options.
+- Click on **Extension options**.

 ### Firefox
 - Visit `about:addons`
-- Find the extension and click clik `...` 👉 `Preferences`
+- Find the extension and click **`...`** 👉 `Preferences`

 ## Features

 ### Links
-- Links are aggregated according to custom RegEx patterns.
+- Links are aggregated according to custom regex patterns.
-- No other chaos from the ticket is included in the link, only actual links are considered (`a` elements).
+- No other chaos from the ticket is included in the link, only actual links are considered (`a` anchor elements).
-    - Links can optionally display "context".
-This shows the surrounding text beside the link (the context is the parent element of the `a` element).
+    - Links can optionally display "context" when the "Show context?" checkbox option selected.
+This shows the surrounding text beside the link (the context is the parent HTML element of the `a` element).
-- Scroll to a link's source comment by clicking the spyglass icon beside a link.
+- Scroll to a link's source comment by clicking the spyglass icon (🔍) beside a link.

 ![image](https://github.com/BagToad/Zendesk-Link-Collector/assets/47394200/f3731ef8-83f5-4419-b266-7a51ec70837c)